nizhna/SRE_Challenge/README.md

 Thank you for considering joining our team!

-We're a hosting company that offers cloud-based WordPress hosting services.
+Being part of big Namecheap family, Cloud team develops, maintains and supports different services, such as cloud-based WordPress hosting, CDN.
 As an SRE, you'll play an important role in alert handling, improving our monitoring system, incident response processes, and system stability, as well as optimizing performance.

 ## Rules